-The Bronze Bow, by Elizabeth George Speare, tells the story of eighteen-year-old Daniel bar Jamin, a young Jewish Zealot bent on revenging his father’s death by driving the Romans out of the land of Israel.
+The Bronze Bow, by Elizabeth George Speare, tells the story of eighteen-year-old Daniel bar Jamin, a young man bent on revenging his father’s death by driving the Romans out of the land of Israel.
 Daniel’s hatred for Romans wanes only when he starts to hear the teaching of the traveling carpenter, Jesus of Nazareth.
-The Bronze Bow, which won the Newberry Medal in 1962, is a moving work for young and adult readers alike.

-For more information, contact Harold Henkel at 352-4198 or email@example.com.
+For more information about these events, contact Harold Henkel at 757-352-4198 or email@example.com.

 For the second straight summer, the Library Book Club has selected two beloved classics for adults and younger readers.